sarveshpro/sawaup-challenge/README.md

 There are no APIs as such.
 The application uses the Prisma ORM to query the database.
 If I would have chose to store selected skills and favorite courses in the database I would have used the next `pages/api` folder, but as sqlite data would be lost on every build anyway.
 I did not implement this feature.

-## Filtering Courses based om selected skills
+## Filtering Courses based on selected skills

 The application uses the `useEffect` hook to filter the courses based on the selected skills.
 The `useEffect` hook is called every time the selected skills change.
 Inside the hook function courses are filtered based on total number of matched skills.
 A step by step explaination is present in the `pages/index.tsx` file.